-- Changes the name of the Board of Directors to "Town Council" or, in the case of the Town changing its status to a city, "City Council." - Changes the status of the town to "City" provided that power is granted to municipalities under Connecticut General Statutes. - Recommends the removal of the Library Advisory Board from the charter and encourages the Board of Directors to establish an advisory board by ordinance or resolution with increased flexibility to appoint non-electors. - Defines references to "taxpayer" under the charter to include residents. - Retains the current structure of the Department of Law. - Requires 15% turnout in any special election under the Petition for overrule and the Petition for enactment sections of the charter. - Removes the residency requirement for the Director of Public Works and the Superintendent of the Water and Sewer Department. - Eliminates the Select Board and appoints vacancies through the Board of Directors or Board of Education, respectively, and for a vacancy that lasts for over 45 days, through the Office of the Mayor. - Sets two-year terms for members of the Board of Education, concurrent with other candidates for municipal office, and four-year terms for constables. - Increases compensation for members of the Board of Directors. - Retains sections pertaining to zoning in the Charter. - Consolidates the joint annual meeting of the Boards of Education and Directors to one meeting during the budget adoption process. - Repeals a provision limiting the political speech of police officers and requires the Town Manager to adopt a policy on political activity.
+- Changes the name of the Board of Directors to "Town Council" or, in the case of the Town changing its status to a city, "City Council." - Changes the status of the town to "City" provided that power is granted to municipalities under Connecticut General Statutes. - Retains the Library Advisory Board in the charter, changes the qualifications of its appointments, and expands the Board's membership and powers. - Defines references to "taxpayer" under the charter to include residents. - Retains the current structure of the Department of Law. - Requires 15% turnout in any special election under the Petition for overrule and the Petition for enactment sections of the charter. - Removes the residency requirement for the Director of Public Works and the Superintendent of the Water and Sewer Department. - Removes the residency requirement for the Superintendent of Manchester Public Schools. - Eliminates the Select Board and appoints vacancies through the Board of Directors or Board of Education, respectively, and for a vacancy that lasts for over 45 days, through the Office of the Mayor. - Sets two-year terms for members of the Board of Education, concurrent with other candidates for municipal office, and four-year terms for constables. - Increases compensation for members of the Board of Directors. - Retains sections pertaining to zoning in the Charter. - Consolidates the joint annual meeting of the Boards of Education and Directors to one meeting during the budget adoption process. - Repeals a provision limiting the political speech of police officers and requires the Town Manager to adopt a policy on political activity to bring the Charter in alignment with State